F

 Understanding Most Saturated Business and Market Saturation

 The question of which industry is the most saturated lacks a straightforward answer, as market saturation is a dynamic and often localized situations.
 What may be saturated in one area could be a thriving opportunity in another.
-Nonetheless, we can identify several industries and business types that are frequently mentioned as highly saturated due to various factors.

 What Contributes to Market Saturation?